-Integrating equation 2, gives an integrated rate equation, which describes the complete interaction curve. as opposed to the differenetial rate equation which describes the slope of the curve.
-In equation 2, Rt is the response at time t and Req is the maximal response which can be reached with the injeted analyte concentration.
+Integrating equation 2, gives an integrated rate equation, which describes the complete interaction curve as opposed to the differential rate equation which describes the slope of the curve.

 Look now at the following curves.

-The figure'Mass transfer limeted curves' shows sensorgrams that have curves with an initial binding profile, which appears to be linear.
+The figure 'Mass transfer limited curves' shows sensorgrams that have curves with an initial binding profile, which appears to be linear.
 This is an example of (partially) mass transport limited kinetics.
-Directly after the analyte injection starts, the binding of the analyte to the ligand is faster than diffusion, creating a shortage of analyte at the surface.
+Directly after the analyte injection starts, the binding of the analyte to the ligand is faster than the analyte diffusion towards the ligand, creating a shortage of analyte at the surface.
 Therefore, the interaction is diffusion limited instead of kinetic limited.
 It is easy to incorporate mass transport limitation in the fitting models but it is better to avoid this by proper design of the experiment.
 For instance by lowering the ligand density or increasing the flow rate.